dbriones49/Incident-Response/README.md

-Next, I enabled the built in firewall in the Key Vault and created a private endpoint for it, which will make it accessible only from the subnet.
-Public access to the Storage Accounts were also disabled.
+Next, I enabled the built in firewalls in the Key Vault and Storage Account.
+I then created a private endpoints for both of them, which will make them accessible only from the subnet.

 ![image](https://github.com/dbriones49/Incident-Response/assets/143753667/72d89802-7584-4c62-b24a-f905c3c51595)